insomnius/Aurphm/README.md

     echo "Authentication failed.";
 }
 ```
+## Download
+You can download this package via github release, and if you using composer just type this and the magic is doing the work.

+	composer require insomnius/aurphm

 ## Demo
 You can also view the demo i made in tests folder using php development server, just type this in your command prompt if you're using windows (make sure you are in the root directory of this project):